PlatONnetwork/docs/docs/PlatON经济方案.md

 The openness of mining and the competitive relationship between miners make mining costs rise when the price of Token rises.
 Once a miner invests in computing power, while increasing his own mining success probability, it also reduces the mining success probability of other miners.
 Therefore, the investment of one miner in computing power will have a negative externality to other miners.
 As a result, miners entered an "arms race".

 In general, PoW reflects technology-based trust.
 It mainly relies on technology to create an environment that does not depend on the identity or credit of miners outside the chain.
 Miners are in a competitive relationship, but it is difficult to endogenously suppress computing power.
-Contest "raises the cost of mining.
+Contest raises the cost of mining.

 #### PoS—Institution-based trust